digitalpenguin/Commerce_MultiLang/README.md

 - Then add a context setting to each context called commercemultilang.category_root_id and set the id of your parent category for that context.
 - Add another resource to each context (NOT as a child to the parent category resource) and call it something like "Product Detail".
 This is the viewport that will have the resource data loaded into it.
 - Add a context setting to each context called commercemultilang.product_detail_page and set the value to the idea of your product detail resource for that context.
+- Add the redirectToProduct plugin and have it fire on the onPageNotFound system event.